|

 Lake (Lake Missaukee), so as to remove timber from a large tract of pine.

-After that is carried general freight and passengers.
+December, 1885.
+After that it carried general freight and passengers between Cadillac

 - It operated in Wexford and Missaukee Counties.